Governing Body Membership

 The LGB is made up of parents, staff and co-opted members of the community.
 All members have to be approved by the Trust and the chair is appointed by the Trust.
 The governing body meets every half term in the early evening for approximately two hours.
 The head teacher and staff bring reports to the LGB of progress of the pupils, budget, premises and buildings, personnel matters and other aspects of school life.
 The LGB scrutinises these reports and verifies them through visits to the school.
 Policies are discussed and recommendations given for improvement.

 All governors volunteer their services and all have to undergo a DBS check.

-If you wish to contact the governors about any aspect of school life, please hand in a note to the school office addressed to the chair of governors and it will be forwarded to the chair.
-If you have skills that would be helpful to make the governing body more effective similarly, leave a note for the chair.
+If you wish to contact the governors about any aspect of school life, please hand in a note to the school office addressed to the Chair of Governors and it will be forwarded to The Chair at the earliest opportunity.
+Alternatively Our Chair can be emailed via firstname.lastname@example.org.
+If you have skills that would be helpful to make the governing body more effective similarly, leave a note for The Chair.